-Jose-Michael Gonzalez is a first-year doctoral student currently working on research focused on school context mediators of stress primarily in immigrant and economically disadvantaged children and families, as well as, family dynamics: relationship sacrificing.
-His research interests include parental involvement, dyadic relationships and interactions, early child development in unique family structures, and intervention measurement and evaluation including out-of-school time environments, and relational sacrificing among couples.
+Jose-Michael Gonzalez is a first-year Ph.D. student currently working on research focusing on school context mediators of stress primarily in immigrant and economically disadvantaged children and families, as well as, family dynamics: relationship sacrificing.
+His research interests include parental involvement, dyadic relationships and interactions, biological embeddedness, early child development in unique family structures, intervention measurement and evaluation including out-of-school time environments, and relational sacrificing among couples.

-Gonzalez, H., Gonzalez, J.M., & Barnett, M.A. (under review).
+Gonzalez, H., Gonzalez, J.M., & Barnett, M.A.
+(2014, April).
 Parental Monitoring and Children’s School and Behavioral Adjustment: Family Structure Comparisons in Low-Income Families.
-Poster submission to SRCD 2014 Special Topics Meeting, Alexandria, VA, April, 2014.
+Poster submission accepted to SRCD 2014 Special Topics Meeting, Alexandria, VA, April, 2014.

 Teaching Assistant (Division of Family Studies and Human Development, University of Arizona) Sociocultural Context of Development, FSHD 447a, Instructor: Dr. James Hunt, Fall 2013

 FELLOWSHIPS & GRANTS

 - University of Arizona - Graduate Access Fellowship ($10,000), 2013-2014

 - University of Arizona - Ruth R. Cowden Scholarship ($3,408), 2013